This nuanced look at parenthood, with Paul Mescal, announces debut director Charlotte Wells as a major talent right out of the gate

 It is rare that a filmmaker arrives as fully formed as Charlotte Wells.
 The Scottish director is not only beautifully attuned to the most minor nuances of human sensitivities, but also capable of translating this natural inclination through a refined command over form.
 Here, she blends the crumbly textures of camcorder footage with the crisp angles of televisions made into portals and corridors into bridges.
 Sophie and Calum are imbued with such poignant tangibility one can almost taste the smell of sweat mixed with aloe vera and touch their hands as they linger in search of one another.

 As the two turn redder and redder from the warm kisses of the Turkish sun, hesitant prancing gives way to tender stillness.
 Words are lovingly gifted but also pitilessly spat, Sophie still too young to find the tools to respond to the slow crumbling of her father, whose time spent with his daughter cracks a flimsily built emotional armour.
 These cracks, as painful as they are, grant the girl a peek into the beautiful messiness of Calum – the man beyond the parent.
 It is, perhaps, why adult Sophie returns to these days in her mind, the days when she first realised her father was a person of his own.

 Aftersun was screened as part of the Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 18 November.Where to watch